jhpyle/docassemble/_docs/fields.md

 # <a name="fields"></a>Setting multiple variables with one screen

-The `fields` statement is used to present the user with a list of fields.
+`fields` is used to present the user with a list of fields.

 {% include side-by-side.html demo="text-field-example" %}